Long-term memory magnetic correlations in the Hubbard model: A dynamical mean-field theory analysis: Numerical results within the coexistence region

 \section{Numerical results within the coexistence region}

 In order to place our analysis of the long-term memory spin-correlations in the proper physical context, we concisely summarize in \cref{fig:SchematicPhaseDiagram} the Mott-Hubbard metal-insulator (MIT) transition, as described by DMFT.
-In the main panel of the figure, we sketch the paramagnetic phase-diagram of the Hubbard model on a Bethe-lattice, highlighting the essential features known to characterize the Mott MIT: The first order transition is marked by a blue solid line ending at the critical point (red dot) and the gray-shadow area corresponds to the coexistence region, where two independent DMFT solutions associated to the hysteresis of the transition are found.
-Consistent with the recent literature~\cite{Stepanov2021,Vucicevic2015,Reymbaut2020}, the smooth high-$T$ crossover from a good metallic to a bad metallic, and eventually to an insulating behavior has been characterized through the progressive fulfillment of specific conditions (dashed lines), describing (i) the formation of the local moments (light blue)~\cite{Stepanov2021}, (ii) the so-called Widom condition (blue)~\cite{Vucicevic2015}, and (iii) the onset of well-defined Mott properties (olive)~\cite{Reymbaut2020}, respectively.
+In the main panel of the figure, we sketch the paramagnetic phase diagram of the Hubbard model on a Bethe-lattice, highlighting the essential features known to characterize the Mott MIT: The first order transition is marked by a blue solid line ending at the critical point (red dot) and the gray-shadow area corresponds to the coexistence region, where two independent DMFT solutions associated to the hysteresis of the transition are found.
+The data for the first order phase transition were determined\cite{Blumer2002} through the criterion of the equality of the free energies in the insulating and in the metallic solution.
+Consistent with the recent literature~\cite{Stepanov2021,Vucicevic2015,Reymbaut2020}, the smooth high-$T$ crossover from a good metallic to a bad metallic, and eventually to an insulating behavior has been characterized through the progressive fulfillment of specific conditions (dashed lines), describing (i) the formation of the local moments (light blue)~\cite{Stepanov2021}, (ii) the onset of well-defined Mott properties (olive)~\cite{Reymbaut2020}, and (iii) the so-called Widom condition (blue)~\cite{Vucicevic2015}, respectively.
+The latter is defined by the parameters above the critical point corresponding to a relative minimum of the thermodynamic stability of the system, i.e., more precisely, via the condition to be equally close to both the metallic and the insulating phase.
+In practice, the fulfilment of the Widom condition can be determined from the curvature of the free-energy functional at its minimum \cite{Vucicevic2015} and, hence, via the analysis of the Jacobian of the DMFT fix point function \cite{vanLoon2020BSEq}.
+Physically, the Widom line represents a natural prolongation of the true MIT line at higher temperatures.
+Other criteria based on the double-occupancy are also possible and lead to similar results \cite{Reymbaut2020}.

 On a more quantitative level, we illustrate the well-know\cite{Georges1996} evolution of the Mott MIT physics occurring along the parameter paths marked by the double-headed black arrow (fixed low $T$: $\beta= 200$, and $2.1<U<3.8$) by hands of our DMFT calculations of the local spectral function (upper right panel) and of the double occupancy (lower right panel).
 The considerably different evolution of such quantities along the chosen paths highlights the 1st order nature of the MIT: In the whole coexistence region along the path of slowly increasing $U$ values ($M\, \rightarrow \, I$) both the spectral function at the Fermi level and the double occupancy yield significantly larger (i.e., ``metallic"-like) values, compared to the results obtained for the same parameter along the reversed path ($I\, \rightarrow \, M$).